TheInformationLab/tableau-tools/save-my-pat/README.md

-# Refresh expiration on Personal Access Tokens
+# Refresh expiration of Personal Access Tokens

 A command-line tool to refresh Personal Access Token validity on a Tableau Server or Tableau Cloud site.